eauchat/grama/README.md

+## Credits

+This theme is a grav adaptation of the [maghost ghost theme](https://squeak.eauchat.org/maghost/) and some of it's code is inspired from [grav antimatter theme](https://github.com/getgrav/grav-theme-antimatter).
+Grama is of any use only thanks to [the grav CMS](https://getgrav.org) which makes 99% of the work of making your website run, in fact.
+And some stuff are made much easier by the following amazing javascript libraries: [jquery](https://jquery.com/) and [underscorejs](https://underscorejs.org/).

-## Copyright & License
+## License

 This theme is licensed under GNU-AGPLv3 license.
-It is a grav adaptation of the [maghost ghost theme](https://squeak.eauchat.org/maghost/) and some of it's code is inspired from [grav antimatter theme](https://github.com/getgrav/grav-theme-antimatter).
+You're free to use, share, modify, republish codes and contents here only in fully free software and projects, and on infrastructures that provide services using exclusively free software compatible with the AGPL license.
+This work is free software, and wants to remain it, so you're not welcome to use it if you want to turn it into non-free software.
+You're also very welcome to contribute to this work, and I'll do my best to integrate proposed contributions so that everyone using this theme can benefit improvements.

+See [LICENSE](LICENSE) for the actual license text.